ThuHaNgo11/FCJ-exam-platform/README.md

 # FCJ Exam Platform
 <!-- description -->
 This is a full-stack web application that provides a solution for online assessment - authoring test contents and delivering exams.

-User (admin) performs CRUD operation on Questions, Tests, and Exams Databases.
-When exam is ready to delivered, admin sends email with test link to exam taker(s).
-Answers will be graded and customed certificate will be ready for download with passed result.
+Key Features:

+1. CRUD Operations: Administrators can manage the assessment content by performing CRUD operations on Questions, Tests, and Exams databases.
+This feature provides customization for the assessment materials.

+3. Exam Delivery via Email: Once exams are ready for delivery, administrators can send exam links to the designated exam takers via email.
+This ensures a secure and personalized approach to exam distribution.

+4. Automated Grading: The platform automatically grades the submitted answers, saving valuable time for educators and providing immediate feedback to the exam takers.

+5. Customized Certificates: Upon successful completion of an exam, the FCJ Exam Platform generates customized certificates for the exam takers.
+These certificates can be easily downloaded, providing recognition for their achievements.

 **[Try out the deployed application here](https://d1swv02b0ramfa.cloudfront.net/)**